 Working with your spouse is a commitment (just like the relationship you’re in with them!)
 What’s cool, is that you can become a powerful couple-preneur together, which could allow you to BE where you want, when you want.

-The biggest tip we can give you is taking time to LISTEN to each other.
+The biggest tip we can give you is taking the time to LISTEN to each other.
 You both have an amazing amount of energy you will be contributing towards your business online together.

-Check out our must read articles about Starting Online Business
+Check out our must-read articles about Starting Online Business

 Borrow business secrets from a 126 year old coffee farm, and see how their simple business...

 People are searching for good information these days, so when you film your eCourse it’s gotta be...

 Around every corner you turn, it’s evident that entrepreneurship is on the rise in Santa Marta,...

 BE Adventure Partners guides people in making money online.
 Earn an independent living from your knowledge, skills & passions.
 Become self-reliant.
 Live a smart & simple life on your terms.